Explainer: Beijing doubles down on rooting out crypto in China

-SHANGHAI, June 22 (Reuters) - China's central bank said on Monday it had urged some banks and payment firms to crack down harder on cryptocurrency trading, in the latest move by Chinese authorities to stem the use of digital coins. read more
+SHANGHAI (Reuters) - China’s central bank said on Monday it had urged some banks and payment firms to crack down harder on cryptocurrency trading, in the latest move by Chinese authorities to stem the use of digital coins.

 WHAT DID THE PBOC SAY?